mekas/mb1313600022/README.md

 I want to make a dictionary app where users can search the meaning of words

 ### 1313618001 (Afny)
-I want to make a mountain climbing info application
+I want to make an application about a list of ornamental fish along with the details and how to care for them

 ### 1313618023 (Mushab Utsmani Ibrahim)
 I want to make an workout reminder that will show workout movement and tips n trick